 Cold weather temporarily reduces EV battery range.
+While some of this is due to science, and the fact that the cold slows down chemical reactions, most of it seems to be a result of climate control in EVs.
 AAA tested the range effects of 20F degree weather on several popular EVs and found that temperature alone could reduce range by 10-12%, while the use of in-vehicle climate control could amplify range loss to 40%.
 Idaho National Labs reported that cold weather can increase charging times by almost threefold, as seen in this chart by AutoBlog.

 Why does the cold affect lithium ion batteries?

 Cold weather slows the chemical and physical reactions that make batteries work, specifically conductivity and diffusivity, leading to:

 - Longer charging time (increased impedance)